SoftwareAG/c8y-docs/content/dtm/localization.md

 - label: localization
   title: Localization
   content: "
-  Use the **Localization** feature to add translations for custom properties or asset types, or to add custom translations for the existing static text in the DTM application.
+  Use the **Localization** feature to add translations for custom properties or asset types, as well as to add custom translations for the existing static text in the DTM application.

   Once you created all custom properties and asset types, their names are added as keys in the **Localization** page.
-Add further translations as required.
+You can add further translations as required.

   To add a new translation, click **Add term** on the top menu bar.
 In the resulting dialog box, add the name of the key, followed by the translation in the respective field.

-  Note that to use this feature, you must be subscribed to Feature-branding application in the Enterprise tenant.*"
+  Note that to use this feature, you must be subscribed to Branding feature application in the Enterprise tenant."
 ---

 {{< c8y-admon-related >}}